 But not to worry as the tidepool area includes a pup-friendly trail where you and your pooch can stretch your legs.
 Spanning 1 mile on the west side of the peninsula, the Coastal Trail offers pawmazing ocean views and rare native plants.
 Enjoy the fresh coastal breezes as you and your intrepid hiking partner make your way along wide paths and steep stairs.
 From the trail, you and Fido can access the tidepools, which are home to a variety of plants, fish, and invertebrates.
 During low tide, you might spot periwinkle snails, acorn barnacles, California mussels, and limpets, just to name a few.
 Note that the best times to visit the tidepools are late fall and winter, when the good low tides occur during park hours.

-Be sure to keep your pupper on a 6-foot leash and clean up after them at all times.
-Cabrillo is a trash-free park, so bring your own waste bags and pack everything out.
+Be sure to keep your pupper on a 6-foot leash, and do not wander off the trail or away from the pet designated tidepool area.
+Cabrillo is a trash-free park, so bring your own waste bags, pick up whatever your pup leaves behind, and be ready to pack it out.
+Be sure to bring your own drinking water to share too.
 If you'd like to check out the rest of the site without Fido, come back within the next seven days; a non-commercial vehicle pass is valid for an entire week.